 Below I provide three key factors that allow me, as a fee-based investment advisor, to deliver peace of mind to my clients.

-As a fee-based investment advisor, my independence and fiduciary standard ensure my advice is genuine, but my competence is what really allows me to deliver value to my clients.
+As a fee-based investment advisor, my independence and fiduciary standard ensure my advice is genuine.
+However, my competence is what really allows me to deliver value to my clients.
 This value derives from my analytic expertise and research-based culture.
 These traits make me more efficient, allow me to conduct more thorough due diligence, and ultimately improve the performance of your investments.

 I do not want to charge clients who are unhappy with my service.
 If you are not 100% pleased with my service for any reason, just let me know how I can make things right.
 I will do my best to make you a satisfied customer, but am happy to discuss waiving fees or processing a refund, where applicable.
 Please note that waived fees and refunds only apply to the most recent engagement or period of engagement.
 Previous projects or periods may be considered at my discretion.

 Transparency is a key element of my client relationships.
 My fees are not buried in fine print.
 On the contrary, I discuss fees prior to engagement and provide clients with invoices so they are always aware of how much they are paying.
 Moreover, for clients who invest in funds or with third-party managers, I can also calculate and aggregate the additional fees charged by these entities so my clients know their total cost of wealth management.